harshiaggarwal/Jenkins-Course-Challenges/README.md

-# Jenkins-Course-Challenges
+# demo-Jenkinsfile
-Jenkinsfile for the practice challenges I completed for a Jenkins Masterclass by Codestars.
+Jenkinsfile for the demo pipelines and practice challenges I created.